Unconventional Oil and Natural Gas Development

 - Our Smart Sectors program partners with sectors that represent the engine of the American economy in order to explore significant opportunities for environmental improvement.
 Currently, we are partnering with 14 sectors, including oil and gas.
 Additional sectors may be added over time.

 - In April 2017, various industry associations expressed their concerns to us about our compliance assurance activities.
 View the letters and memos to us, and our July 2017 responses.
-In response to these concerns, Administrator Pruitt convened this roundtable in February 2018 in cooperation with the Environmental Council of States (ECOS) and the Interstate Oil and Gas Compact Commission (IOGCC).
+In response to these concerns, former Administrator Pruitt convened this roundtable in February 2018 in cooperation with the Environmental Council of States (ECOS) and the Interstate Oil and Gas Compact Commission (IOGCC).
 View the press release, agenda, meeting highlights, case studies, and participant list.

 We target compliance and enforcement activities to ensure compliance with laws and regulations, with an emphasis on correcting violations with significant potential harm to human health and the environment.
 In addition to self-directed investigations, we receive thousands of leads and incident reports relating to oil and natural gas activities that could impact human health and air or water quality.
 We work with state and local governments to respond to incidents, encourage diligent accident prevention, and provide effective and prompt responses when emergencies occur.
 Our offices around the nation ("Regions" or "Regional offices") provide guidance and grants to state regulators, perform inspections, conduct enforcement actions, and issue permits and information request letters, in order to ensure that existing federal laws are consistently and effectively implemented.